MatthieuAUBERT/MatthieuAUBERT.github.io/Projects/SchoolProjects/Glitch/Glitch.md

 Here I add to make an effect that tells that an certain object is imprisoned by a virtual entity.
 This effect uses a simple texture put with many duplicates in a circle.
 And then I added an orbital movement to make the whole thing rotate around an axis.

+> You can find other effects in the game, or unused / deleted effects in this section ["FXs_Glitch"]().

 ## What I Learned